Synge Street CBS: Synge Street Past Pupils Gaelic Football Club

 Until 1999, past pupils of the school played together in a unique club – Synge Street Past Pupils GFC.
 The club would only register players who had formerly been pupils at the school.
 In 1999 the club merged with Templeogue GFC to form Templeogue Synge Street GFC.

 The club own their own grounds at Dolphin Park, in Dolphins Barn.
 This ground was originally the Dolphin Racing Track and was purchased by the Christian Brothers in 1943, as playing fields for the school, with a total area of 15 acres, but were subsequently sold to the club in the 1990s.

 Soccer

 The school has a very strong soccer tradition producing many great players including Ireland internationals Billy Whelan (one of the Busby Babes who died in the Munich air disaster), Tommy Hamilton (the Shamrock Rovers stalwart) and Andy Reid.

-The school fielded its first competitive soccer team in 1975, and won its first soccer trophy – the Leinster Junior School's Cup – in 1977, and until recently had a very strong under 18's soccer team winning Leinster Trophies and representing the school in many tournaments including the Schools World Cup in Israel, which Synge Street represented Ireland in 1993.
+The school fielded its first competitive soccer team in 1975, and won the Leinster Junior School's Cup in 1977.
+Until recently had a very strong under 18s soccer team winning Leinster Trophies and representing the school in many tournaments including the Schools World Cup in Israel, where Synge Street represented Ireland in 1993.
 They finished the competition in sixth place and took the fair play award.